score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 ### Reserved resource types

-In general, `resource-type` has no meaning for Score, but it can affect how the targeted Platform CLI tool resolves the resource.
+In general, `resource-type` has no meaning for Score, but it can affect how the targeted Score implementation tool resolves the resource.
 The following conventions are _reserved_ resource types.

 | Resource type | `score-compose`                                                                                                                 | `score-humanitec`                                                                                                               |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |